yackx/weird-gpt/README.md

 - **Images**: create (and edit) images.
 - **Moderation**: detect inputs that violate OpenAI rules (included in the weird assistants).

-Try out: Cynical Philosopher, Overly Attached Girlfriend and Medical Doctor.
-With the M.D., ChatGPT protections will eventually be triggered despite a carefully crafted prompt.
+Try out: Cynical Philosopher, Overly Attached Girlfriend, Her and Medical Doctor.
+With the M.D., ChatGPT protections will eventually be triggered despite a carefully crafted prompt but you should receive one or several responses before that.

 ## Stack